Rowanaldinho/UCD_FEWD_Final_Project/README.md

   2. Upon submission, the details added to the form by the user are emailed to the Restaurant Manager. e.g. name, email address, phone number, number of people, date and time
   3. The user receives a confirmation email.

-  The backend (server.js) handles the email process using Nodemailer and SendGrid.
+  The backend (server.js) handles the email process using Nodemailer and Gmail.

   Booking Form Workflow: